nitlang/nitutorial/05_collection.md

 # Collection and for loops

 In Nit there is various kind of collections.
 They are used to manipulate finite groups of objects.

-Because Nit is statically types, the type of the elements of a collection is available.
+Because Nit is statically typed, the type of the elements of a collection is statically known.

 The most common collection is `Array`.